General quantum correlation from nonreal values of Kirkwood-Dirac quasiprobability over orthonormal product bases: General quantum correlation from the nonreality of Kirkwood-Dirac quasiprobability over orthonormal product bases

-Finally, another important requirement for a quantifier to be a bonafide measure of quantum correlation is that for pure states, it should reduce to a corresponding measure of entanglement \cite{Adesso quantum correlation beyond entanglement review}.
-This captures the intuition that for pure states, separablity is equivalent to no nonclassical correlation.
+Finally, another important requirement for a quantifier to be a bonafide measure of quantum correlation is that for pure states, it should reduce to a measure of entanglement \cite{Adesso quantum correlation beyond entanglement review}.
+This captures the intuition that for pure states, separability is equivalent to no nonclassical correlation, so that nonclassical correlation for pure state must arise solely from quantum entanglement.
 We have not yet been able to clarify this important issue.
-However, in the next section, we prove that for general pure states of arbitrary finite dimension, the one-sided w-nonclassical correlation defined in Eq. (\ref{one-sided w-nonclassical correlation}) gives an observable lower bound to a scaled linear entropy of entanglement, which for two qubits pure state reduces to the entanglement concurrence \cite{Wootters entanglement concurrence}.
-Hence, for pure states, the w-coherence can be seen as a faithful witness of entanglement.
+However, in the next section, we prove that for general pure bipartite states of arbitrary finite dimension, the one-sided KD nonclassical correlation defined in Eq. (\ref{one-sided KD nonclassical correlation}) gives a lower bound to the linear entropy of entanglement in the state.
+Hence, for pure bipartite states, the one-sided KD nonclassical correlation can be seen as a faithful witness of entanglement.